-If we over-consume anything (even certain vegetables, herbs and fruits!) they can be harmful to the body.
-We need to stop beating ourselves up, stop being scared of food and ‘chemicals’ (everything is made of chemicals!) and instead focus on being truly health, strong and resilient.
+If we over-consume anything (even certain vegetables, herbs, and fruits!) they can be harmful to the body.
+We need to stop beating ourselves up, stop being scared of food and ‘chemicals’ (everything is made of chemicals!) and instead focus on being truly healthy, strong and resilient.

 Support natural detoxification pathways (without taking the train to crazy town)

 Many of the potential toxins/toxicants that we can be exposed to promote oxidative damage.
 Reducing this damage is one of the actual evidence-based applications of supporting our innate detoxification pathways and mitigating the effects of toxins.